pyta-uoft/website/index.md

 ### Different method signature (W0222) {#W0222}

 When a child class overrides a method of the parent class, the new method should have the same signature as the method which it is overriding.
-In other words, the names and the order of the arguments should be the same in the two methods.
+In other words, the names and the order of the parameters should be the same in the two methods.

-When declaring a method in a child class, if you're going to provide a method name that is the same as a method in the parent class, both the parent and child should not differ in their signature (the number of arguments).

-When you have a method with the same name, the arguments should stay the same.

 ~~~~ {include="W0222_signature_differs"}
 ~~~~